-The Contractor agrees to pay when done all claims o subcontractors and others for labor, materials, services fork and to prevent the filing of any liens by mechanics or or equipment for the performance of suits affecting title to the Property upon which the Work is materialmen or attachments, garnishmen performed.
-The Contractor githin fifteen (15) days after notice is mailed to the Contractor to cause removed from the Property and to pay all expenses for, and on any such suit or lien to be behalf of the Owner, in luding at ses incurred as a result of any suit or lien.
-The Contractor may, a bond in a form and substance satisfactory to the Owner to bond with the approval of the wner ovid o disputes with subcontractors, sub-subcontractors or any other person or st any loss di providing labor or mat erials to complete the Work.
-The Contractor further agrees that no liens or ments shall attach to the owned by the Owner by virtue of Work done by the Contractor or by paterialmen or sub-subcontractor employed by him, and the Contractor warrants advised of these terms and bound by the provisions of this Article.
-Failure to uties shall b with this Article shall constitute a default by the Contractor and entitle the Owner to terminate this Agreement or pursue of er appropriate remedies at law or in equity.
+The Contractor agrees to pay when due all claims of subco tractors and others for labor, materials, services is and to prevent the filing of any liens by mechanics or or equipment for the performance materialmen or attachments, garnish bits affecting title to the Property upon which the Work is ditter performed.
+The Contractor agrees within fifteen (15) days after notice is mailed to the Contractor to cause be dismissed or removed from the Property and to pay all expenses for, and on any such suit or lien to behalf of the Own including attorney fees acurred as a result of any suit or lien.
+The Contractor may, ovide a bond in a form and substance satisfactory to the Owner to bond with the approval of the Owne to disputes with subcontractors, sub-subcontractors or any other person or the Owner against any oss é widing labor verials to complete the Work.
+The Contractor further agrees that no liens or entity a hall attach to the Property owned by the Owner by virtue of Work done by the Contractor or by supplier, employees, materialmen or sub-subcontractor employed by him, and the Contractor warrants hall be advised of these terms and bound by the provisions of this Article.
+Failure to at all such this Aruce shall constitute a default by the Contractor and entitle the Owner to terminate this ment or pursue other appropriate remedies at law or in equity.